rust-lang/book/second-edition/src/ch11-02-running-tests.md

 ### Running a Subset of Tests by Name

 Sometimes, running a full test suite can take a long time.
-If you're working on code in a particular area, you might want to run only the tests pertaining to that code.
+If you’re working on code in a particular area, you might want to run only the tests pertaining to that code.
 You can choose which tests to run by passing `cargo test` the name or names of the test/s you want to run as an argument.

-To demonstrate how to run a subset of tests, we'll create three tests for our `add_two` function as shown in Listing 11-11 and choose which ones to run:
+To demonstrate how to run a subset of tests, we’ll create three tests for our `add_two` function as shown in Listing 11-11 and choose which ones to run:

 <span class="filename">Filename: src/lib.rs</span>